 As part of the Mountain Caribou Project, Conservation Northwest works closely with conservation groups in Canada to protect woodland caribou and their unique forested habitat.
 Protection from snowmobiles in the Selkirks and an important new recovery plan agreement between the Canadian government and conservation groups for herds north of the border promise hope for a future for these animals.
 The recovery plan agreement in Canada is currently in the process of being legislated.

 More on mountain caribou

-Mountain caribou in BC and the US, though in appearance similar, differ uniquely from their cousins, the barren-ground caribou, of Alaska and northern Europe.
+Woodland caribou in B.C. and the U.S., though in appearance similar, differ uniquely from their cousins, the barren-ground caribou, of Alaska and northern Europe.
 Those in Europe are also called reindeer.

-- Amazingly, in winter mountain caribou depend absolutely upon arboreal, or tree, lichens as their main source of food.
+- Amazingly, in winter woodland caribou depend absolutely upon arboreal, or tree, lichens as their main source of food.
 Barren-ground caribou eat lichens that grow on the open ground.

 - Huge hooves keep woodland caribou "afloat" over deep snowpacks, giving them the "step-up" to browse tree lichens growing from the lowest branches of old-growth trees.
 Tree lichens thrive in the moist, internal air within the forest canopies of the Inland Temperate Rainforest.